pereriksson/express-rest-api-mock/README.md

 **Authentication**

-When authentication is enabled, the client must authenticate using using JWT.
+When authentication is enabled, the client must authenticate using JWT.
 Send a POST request to `/login` as follows:

 ```json
 {